5 Exercises to Combat Weak Ankles

 1. Do These Exercises Before Your Workout

 Unless time or other factors are at play, Andy emphasizes that it’s important to do your ankle-strengthening exercises before your workout, not after.
-Just as you’d typically loosen up your hamstrings and quads before a run, you should work on your ankle strength before a workout to maximize the benefits.
+Just as you’d typically loosen up your hamstrings and quads before a run, you should perform ankle workouts during your warm-up to maximize the benefits.
 “Don’t save it for after unless you absolutely have to,” Andy says.
-“Be consistent and you will develop stronger more resilient ankles and lower legs.”
+“Be consistent and you will develop stronger, more resilient ankles and lower legs.”

 2. Make Sure to Target Each Plane of Motion

-Additionally, make sure to rotate through all of the exercises on a regular basis, Andy says.
+Additionally, make sure to rotate through all of the ankle stability exercises and ankle mobility exercises on a regular basis, Andy says.
 If you only focus, say, on calf raises at the expense of the other exercises, you’re only working one plane of motion.
 You need to strengthen every aspect of your ankles’ movements.

 3. Work on Stretching and Strengthening

-Keep in mind that there’s a thing as too much stretching.
-“If all you do is stretch, you won’t develop strength and stability.”
-Find a balance, Andy says, and “don’t neglect the small drills that, over time, will build you into a rock-solid athlete!”
+Keep in mind that there’s a thing as too many ankle stretches.
+“If all you do is stretch, you won’t develop strength and stability,” Andy says.
+You want to find a balance, he notes, and “don’t neglect the small drills that, over time, will build you into a rock-solid athlete!”
 With beautiful ankles, inside and out.